Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 - You have to get paper trading API keys, regardless.
 - In config: Use USD instead of USDT, so it is TSLA/USD and stake_currency: USD
-- The custom exchange is named alpacastocks and oanda
+- The custom exchange is named alpacastocks and interactivebrokers
 - config_examples has stocks_config.json

 ```